aqaPayam/NakhBot/docs/domain/01-glossary.md

 The profile becomes hidden, chats close, and minimal audit, payment, report, and safety records remain.

+A deleted user is still the same internal User.

+The same Telegram account must not create a clean new User to bypass previous reports, restrictions, bans, payments, safety records, moderation records, or audit history.

+If reactivation is allowed, the user reactivates the same account and rebuilds the existing dating profile under the same User.

 ### Visibility

 A user-controlled setting stored as `UserSettings.visibility_enabled`.